Skip to content

 Don't limit your AI strategy to cost reduction or efficiency gains.
 Challenge your team to identify how AI can:

-• Enable advisors and relationship managers to work in entirely new ways
+• Enable advisors to work in entirely new ways — AI-powered recommendations and automation

-Before implementing AI tools, map your current workflows and identify opportunities for fundamental redesign.
-Ask:
+Before implementing AI tools, map your current workflows and identify opportunities for fundamental redesign:

-• Where do humans add the most unique value?
+• Human value-add — Where do humans add the most unique value?

-• How can we create seamless handoffs between AI and human expertise?
+• Seamless handoffs — How can you create smooth transitions between AI and human expertise?

-• What processes need to be reimagined entirely, rather than just automated?
+• Process reimagining — What processes need to be rethought entirely, rather than just automated?

-If you're serious about AI transformation, allocate sufficient budget—the high performers are investing 20%+ of their digital budgets in AI.
-This includes:
+If you're serious about AI transformation, allocate sufficient budget—high performers are investing 20%+ of their digital budgets in AI.
+Key investment areas include:

 Don't wait for perfect clarity on agentic AI.
 Identify 2-3 use cases where AI agents could handle multi-step workflows: